fcarella/flutter_docker_image/README.md

 Of course.
-This is a crucial addition that addresses the "why" behind this workflow.
-Adding it directly to the `README.md` will help students understand the value proposition right from the start.

-Here is the updated `README.md` with the new "Is This Setup Worth It?" section integrated.
+My apologies for the garbled output.
+Here is the clean, complete `README.md` file with proper formatting.

----
+***

 # Flutter Development in a Box: A Dockerized Fedora Environment